stephenfrench9/trace/README.md

 1. Build an architecture where a service fails, and you need to find which service is failing.
 Pick some reasonable looking architecture to work with. maybe a couple domains and a couple layers.
 2. Change it so that traces pick up bugs, and they cause a problem downstream.
 Analyze with distributed tracing.
 3. Discover this problem with analyzing large flows of traffic.

+### Frame the work

+###### Discovering Bottlenecks in microservice applicaitons
+I have a frontend that

+I have a front end that makes like 20 requests to a more sophisticated archtectue.
+I do it, analyze statistics.
+Eventually one service breaks, I go find it.

+###### Lightweight logging with jaeger contexts: taking jaeger apart.
+Can I create a debugging scheme that allows users to view all the logs corresponding to one trace, but not use the full jaeger frontend.
+Possibly there is some advantage to doing this in a more lightweight fashion.

+###### Sandbox for learning how to use jaeger: ship your first trace.

+###### Discovering bottenecks caused by upstream services: a case study of smart sheets

+### Frontend

+Makes 10000 calls to the microservice, presents averages.
+I search for the slowest one in jaeger, look at that trace.

 ## Attempts